High-Degrees-of-Freedom Dynamic Neural Fields for Robot Self-Modeling and Motion Planning: Introduction

-We achieve this by introducing a new type of \textit{dynamic} neural fields.
-Previous work \cite{pumarola2021dnerf} has extended the static-scene setup of neural radiance fields \cite{mildenhall2021nerf} by establishing time as the fourth input dimension next to 3D coordinates, which together are mapped to density and color values.
-In contrast, in this work we introduce a high number of degrees of freedom (DOFs) as conditioning variables for a coordinate-to-density map that in complex interdependence change local parts of the scene, which has not been done for the purpose of robotic applications.
-Different from other work relying on deformation from a canonical representation \cite{peng2021animatable}, we propose a DOF-encoder-based dynamic neural density field, which is amenable to modeling the shapes of complex changing objects beyond robotics.
+We achieve this by introducing a new type of \textit{dynamic} neural field.
+Previous work \cite{pumarola2021dnerf,park2021nerfies,tretschk2021non} has extended the static-scene setup of neural radiance fields \cite{mildenhall2021nerf} by establishing time as an additional input dimension next to 3D coordinates, which together are mapped to density and color values.
+In contrast, in this work we introduce a high number of degrees of freedom (DOFs) that in complex interdependence change local parts of the scene as the conditioning variables for a coordinate-to-density map, which has not been done for robotic applications.
+Different from methods using deformation from a canonical representation \cite{peng2021animatable}, we propose a DOF-encoder-based dynamic neural density field, which is suitable for modeling complex changing scenes beyond robotics.

 In summary, this work contributes the following: \begin{itemize} \item We introduce a curricular data sampling method and neural network architecture to represent high-DOFs object-centric scenes as dynamic neural density fields. \item We use our method to visually learn the first robot self-model without depth information and from a single camera view, and quantify its quality experimentally. \item Extending \cite{chen2022fully}, we discuss and demonstrate downstream applications of neural-field self-modeled kinematics in motion planning. \end{itemize}